Cloudzik1337/IpScanner/README.md

 ```
 ## Approach
 * First need to clone / download this respiratory
-* Run python script scannert.py using py scanner.py -s in the terminal
+* Run python script scannert.py using py scanner.py --s in the terminal
 * Drag script to C:\Windows\System32 With admin priviliges
-* Run CMD and type `scanner -s` or `scanner -scan`
+* Run CMD and type `scanner --s` or `scanner -scan`
 ## Previev
 <img src="Images/PrevievScan.png">